p1ckzi/nanocmshell/README.md

 note: admin/demo are default credentials used but new ones can be supplied with `-u` and `-p` flags.

 ## notes 📝
-the script was mainly an exercise in creating a short, comprehensive, self-contained program for a single exploit with both readability and accessibility in mind.
+the script was mainly an exercise in creating a comprehensive program for a single exploit with both readability and accessibility in mind.
-aims to handle a number of potential errors to help troubleshooting easier.
+aims to handle a number of potential errors to make troubleshooting easier.

 ## credits 👍
 https://skerritt.blog/a11y/ - accessibility implementation.